fcsonline/tmux-thumbs/README.md

 - **Arrow navigation:** You can use the arrows to move arround between all matched items.
 - **Auto paste:** If your last typed hint character is uppercase, you are going to pick and paste the desired hint.

+## Contribute

+This project started as a side project to learn Rust, so I'm sure that is full of mistakes and areas to be improve.
+If you think you can tweak the code to make it better, I'll really appreaciate a pull request. ;)

 # License